 In order to be successful, it is imperative all assignments have been thoroughly completed and understood.
 Be prepared for daily quizzes during class sessions.
-Writing assignments will be determined throughout the semester.
+Fridays will be major exam days.
+Writing and reading assignments will be determined throughout the semester.
+Major essays uploaded to www.turnitin.com and 5 points deducted daily after the due date.